If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 No matter your age or prior experiences, there’s no shame in being new to something.
 That includes sex, relationships, dating, queerness, kink, masturbation, pleasure… all of it.
 Something a lot of people find helpful is to approach whatever aspect of sexuality they’re exploring as if it were a new hobby.

-You wouldn’t sit down at a piano and expect to play a Beethoven sonata perfectly.
+You wouldn’t sit down at a piano for the first time and expect to play a flawless Beethoven sonata.
 You wouldn’t go to your first ever language class and expect to come out speaking fluent Italian.
 Sexuality is just the same.
-None of us are born knowing this stuff, and as long as you’re breathing and curious there’s always, always, always time to learn.
+None of us are born knowing this stuff.
+As long as you’re breathing and curious there’s always, always, always time to learn.

 Being a beginner isn’t shameful.
 It’s a beautiful sign that you had the courage to step out of your comfort zone and learn something new.